What you should know

-Accommodation, food, and resources for your two day training is included in the price.
+Accommodation, food, and resources for your two-day training is included in the price.
 You just need to get yourself there.
 Trekker Training runs for two days, usually around five weeks before project commencement.
-You meet your team, Team Leader, 2IC, Group Leader, receive your project brief, handover documents, view your handover videos, receive training on social business, exponential technology, crisis management, team dynamics and personality profiling.
+You meet your team, Team Leader, 2IC, Group Leader, receive your project brief, handover documents, view your hand over videos, receive training on social business, exponential technology, crisis management, team dynamics and personality profiling.
 It is highly practical, experiential based learning.
-Specific dates found on website as each month has different dates.
+Specific dates can be found on the website as each month has different dates.

 You will start the Project with an in country induction.
 You may also run through activities such as public speaking, and stakeholder pitch practice, design thinking workshops, impact assessment activities, risk assessment activities and leadership activities.
 This is all designed to focus on your development and the success of the team and the project.